charon-bo/charon-bo.github.io/_pages/about.md

 [2025/01] Shilong attended CES 2025 in Las Vegas, USA.

 [2024/12] Shilong won the first prize in the [Low-altitude Economic Intelligent Flight Management Challenge](https://mp.weixin.qq.com/s/af1aCr-GrmgQDyoqyYVVeA), with a prize of 50,000 RMB.
 Congratulations!
+He also delivered a presentation at the Meituan Robotics Research Institute Annual Conference.

 [2024/11] Shilong completed his internship at Xingji Guangnian  (星际光年) in Shenzhen.